LazyWare/systemd-boot-snapshots/README.md

 ![notification](notification.png)

 ### Requirements:
-systemd, libglib2.0-bin and overlayroot when using initramfs-tools.
+systemd, libglib2.0-bin and overlayroot when using initramfs-tools (when using mkinitcpio... still pending).

 ### Install:
 ```
 sudo make install
-sudo update-initramfs -ckall
+- sudo update-initramfs -ckall
+or
+- sudo dracut-ukify -a
+(mkinitcpio pending)
 ```

 After this you should run the tool you use to copy the kernel image to the UEFI partition (kernelstub for example).
+(In Arch with dracut it's not necessary)
 Ubuntu packages are available at my private repository at ppa:usarinheininga/ubuntu-plasma.
 To add this repository and install systemd-boot-snapshots, run:
 ```